 Landing pages are short and easy to build, so they’re more affordable than websites.
 Companies with well-thought-out online marketing strategies can create multiple landing pages.

 Each landing page will appeal to a different customer demographic or budget.
-A lot of businesses go through several iterations of a landing page before one strikes a chord online.
+Many businesses go through several iterations of a landing page before one strikes a chord online.
 There may be something different in the web copy or another image that resonates with buyers.

 Regardless, it takes time and testing to get things right.